Querylight TS Demo

 Stay with simpleTextSearch if you need a fast, practical default.

-Move to manual queries when you need:
+Move to JSON DSL requests when you need:

 That transition is normal.
 Many teams start with a plain site-search box and only later add: